+In instances where N2O abatement falls below the baseline abatement efficiency but is still abating N2O, the emission reductions for these days are considered to be zero.
+The data quantification procedure is as follows:

+Calculate the daily abatement efficiency (AE) based on a daily total emissions (TE) and project emissions (PE);

+In cases where the daily AE falls below the AEBL, the project developer must remove any day for which the daily AE falls below the AEBL and no credits will be generated for these days.

+If the verifier cannot confirm with reasonable assurance that project emissions are less than or equal to emission levels without N2O abatement, the Reserve will make a determination of action on a case-by-case basis.

 Baseline Nitric Acid Recovery Ratio

 Equation 5.4 shows the calculation to quantify the impact of lower “virgin” nitric acid (HNO3) use as a function of N2O conversion to NO, which is then converted to HNO3 in the downstream process.
 This occurs when recycling technologies that convert a portion of the N2O in the exhaust to beneficial byproducts rather than simply oxidizing the N2O to nitrogen (N2) and oxygen (O2) (conventional technology).
 The calculation establishes a ratio of HNO3 to adipic acid as an average of the annual ratio of HNO3 to adipic acid over the baseline 5-year look-back period.
 This ratio is then compared to the ratio of HNO3 to adipic acid in the reporting period (RP).
+If the project does not recycle HNO3, then the average annual ratio of HNO3 to adipic acid is zero, and the HNO3 ratio is determined by the ratio of HNO3 to adipic acid in the reporting period.

 Equation 5.4.
 Nitric Acid Use Ratio